googlegenomics/readthedocs/docs/source/includes/tute_data.rst

 Tute Genomics `has made available to the community <http://googlecloudplatform.blogspot.com/2015/03/Exploring-Genetic-Variation-with-Google-Genomics-and-Tute.html>`_ annotations for all hg19 SNPs as a BigQuery table.

-See `Tute's documentation`_ for more details about the annotation databases included and **sample queries** upon public data.
+See `Tute's documentation`_ for more details about:

+* the annotation databases included
+* **sample queries** upon public data.

 Google Cloud Platform data locations
 ------------------------------------